MicrosoftDocs/defender-docs/articles/defender-for-cloud/plan-defender-for-servers-data-workspace.md

 ms.date: 06/15/2023
 ms.custom: references_regions
 ---
-# Plan for data storage
+# Understand data storage and workspaces

 This article helps you understand how data is stored in Microsoft Defender for Cloud, and when you need a Log Analytics workspace.